About

 I think it’s impossible to understand the present—and work toward better futures—if we don’t understand our recent past.
 So I spent the late summer and fall of 2023 researching and writing a series of posts trying to assemble a more complete picture of what Facebook/Meta actually did in Myanmar in the years before and during the genocide of the Rohingya people; it’s a lot worse than most people realized at the time.

-My last big project was the COVID Tracking Project at The Atlantic, a crisis public-data project that channeled the efforts of hundreds of devoted volunteers—and eventually a staff of nearly 30 people—to assemble, distribute, and explain a comprehensive, transparently sourced national covid dataset when US government agencies proved unable to do so.
-I co-founded the project and, with Alexis Madrigal, co-led it for the first year of the pandemic in the US.
+My previous big online project was the COVID Tracking Project at The Atlantic, a crisis public-data project that channeled the efforts of hundreds of devoted volunteers—and eventually a staff of nearly 30 people—to assemble, distribute, and explain a comprehensive, transparently sourced national covid dataset when US government agencies proved unable to do so.
+I co-founded the project and, with Alexis Madrigal, led it for the first year of the pandemic in the US.

-This video is probably the best distillation of that work, which reached millions of people, informed two successive executive administrations, and helped journalists, researchers, congressional committees, and regular humans understand what actually happened in the pandemic’s first year.
+This video is one of the best distillations of that work, which reached millions of people, informed two successive US executive administrations, and helped journalists, researchers, Congressional committees, and regular humans understand what actually happened in the pandemic’s first year.

 I wrote a little bit about how we built and ran the organization through the peak of the crisis.
 I’m proud of what we did.

-Previously, I spent five years co-building and expanding OpenNews, an organization launched from the Knight Foundation and Mozilla Foundation to run community events and publish documentation that helped data journalists, designers, and reporters connect up across organizational boundaries and do better work by collaborating instead of competing.
+Previously, I spent five years working with a tiny team to build out OpenNews, an organization launched from the Knight Foundation and Mozilla Foundation to run community events and publish documentation that helped data journalists, designers, and reporters connect up across organizational boundaries and do better work by collaborating instead of competing.

 As OpenNews’ editorial lead, I founded and edited Source, a publication devoted to building cross-org knowledge, community, and relationships for technologists in newsrooms, and I was also a core member of the event-running team that launched and produced the popular—and I think unusually humane—SRCCON series of conferences.